 We are happy to announce that due to significant demand we are launching a press releases section for newsworthy articles which we can not independently cover due to necessarily limited resources and because of higher priority news events.

-A newsworthy press release costs $100, is featured on its own section below main news on the front-page, remains published and might be shared on social media as well as with our mailing list.
+A newsworthy press release is featured on its own section below main news on the front-page, remains published and might be shared on social media as well as with our mailing list.

-For some general guidelines, we are unable to accept any press release that concerns unlawful projects, including high interest yield investments, and reserve full discretion to withdraw any press release if it is brought to our attention there was any breach of what we’ll simple call reasonable expectations.
+For some general guidelines, we are unable to accept any press release that concerns unlawful projects, including high interest yield investments, and reserve full discretion to withdraw any press release if it is brought to our attention there was any breach of reasonable expectations.

-That includes any intentionally misleading statement or relevant provably incorrect facts in line with general marketing guidelines.
+That includes any intentionally misleading statement or relevant provably incorrect facts in line with general guidelines.

 Needless to say, by press release we do mean press release.
 That is, an article describing a news worthy event usually shared with the media to make them aware of it.